GLOBAL MARKETS-S&P 500 hits record high on global risk appetite

 NEW YORK, July 11 (Reuters) - The U.S. benchmark S&P 500 stock index set a record intraday high on Monday as last week's strong monthly U.S. jobs report worked its way into financial markets, and European shares rose as a single candidate emerged to succeed David Cameron as British prime minister.

-The S&P 500 touched a record intraday high of 2,143.16 points to overtake the previous of 2,134.72 hit on May 20, 2015 as investors harbored greater optimism about the U.S. economy after last Friday's stronger-than-expected jobs report.
+The S&P 500 touched a record intraday high of 2,143.16 points as investors harbored greater optimism about the U.S. economy after last Friday's jobs report, which showed the economy added the most jobs in eight months in June.

 The gains in U.S. shares on Monday were broad based.
 Industrials and consumer staples also hit record highs.
 The tech-heavy Nasdaq Composite rose above 5,000 for the first time since December.

 The STOXX Europe 600 closed up 1.6 percent at 332.72, its highest close since Britain's vote to exit the European Union on June 23.
-Theresa May won the race to succeed David Cameron as Prime Minister, reducing political uncertainty in the UK.
+Theresa May won the race to succeed David Cameron as Prime Minister, reducing political uncertainty in the UK and boosting European shares overall.

-"You have Brexit and global stagnation, but underneath that we keep getting really good economic numbers and that is forcing the (stock) market to new highs," said Jim Paulsen, chief investment strategist at Wells Capital Management.
+The S&P's record high "reflects investors feeling more comfortable with the ongoing risks globally and realizing that, as the U.S. economy continues to grow, earnings look set to at least be reasonable," said Kate Warne, investment strategist at Edward Jones in St. Louis.

 The anticipation of stimulus measures also boosted stocks, while Japan's preparation for a new round of stimulus pushed Treasury yields higher.